ntai/DoubleFault/README.md

 # DoubleFault

-Double Fault is a small Discord bot
+Double Fault is a small Discord bot.